 UAB is leading several projects together with community partners to evaluate public health related to failing sanitation in the Black Belt of Alabama.

 The health of you and your family is important.
 Unfortunately, failing septic systems and the use of straight pipe systems for sewage disposal are common throughout rural communities without access to public sewers.
-Due to poor sanitation, children and pregnant women are at a higher risk of contracting intestinal infections and parasites that may lead to vomiting, diarrhea, and fatigue
+Due to poor sanitation, children and pregnant women are at a higher risk of contracting intestinal infections and parasites that may lead to vomiting, diarrhea, and fatigue.

-Through our 5-year project, our goal is to:
+Through our efforts, our goal is to:

 Target Areas